ericwang13/APCSFinalProject/README.md

 3. Prepared for more image processing functions with auxiliary/utility methods.
 Methods include turning a OpenCV matrix into a JavaFX image.

 4. Downloaded pre trained Haar classifiers from OpenCV docs for facial recognition uses.

+5. Set up Main function to create JavaFX scene with image view in the top.
+Set up with simple function that will display live video feed from default camera without any processing or filtering.